gvhconnect/go4wd-init_2/content/tech.md

       data  become part of the fabric of  day to day living - though, curiously, we still live in  a very “flat” data world.
 All that is now changing quickly with the advent of the Cloud infrastructure   along  with hardware independent  web-based processing.
-This website is being delivered to you using what’s called “serverless”  computing.
+This website, for example,  is being delivered to you using what’s called “serverless”  computing.
 Serverless is at the vanguard of a legion of more secure, powerful  and adaptable tools that will revolutionize the face of business…  …and within 10 years, not 50!
   - _bookshop_name: overview
     preheading: We are creative
     heading: We provide best solution to client with their business problem